robinschuere/archive/README.md

 # archive
-This repository is a handheld repository holding thoughts and markings about being a developer.
+This repository is a handheld repository holding thoughts and code samples.

-It can be viewed as a blog of sorts.